clemsgrs/hipt/README.md

 Given HIPT consists in 3 Transformers stacked on one another, one can look at attention heatmaps for each Transformer independantly.
 Additionally, one can also blend these attention heatmaps together and generate **factorized** attention heatmaps.<br>
 <br>
-To generate attention heatmaps, create a configuration file under config/heatmaps`.<br>
+To generate attention heatmaps, create a configuration file under `config/heatmaps`.<br>
-You can take inspiration from `default.yaml`, where all entried should be documented.<br>
+You can take inspiration from `default.yaml`, where all entries should be documented.<br>

 Then, run the following command to kick off attention heatmap generation: